 Transportation to Work

 The primary mode of transportation for Sullivan’s Island residents is the automobile.
-This mode comprises 84.3% of the population.
-Of the residents who drive to work, 80% drive alone and 3.5% carpool.
-For workers 16 years or older, 15.2% of drivers have one (1) vehicle, 45.4% have two (2) vehicles and 39.4% have three (3) or more vehicles available.
+This mode comprises 82.6% of the population.
+Of the residents who drive to work,76% drive alone and 7% carpool.
+For workers 16 years or older, 19.6% of drivers have one (1) vehicle, 37.9% have two (2) vehicles and 40.8% have three (3) or more vehicles available.
+These numbers are represented from the ACS 2022 summary data, and they show a shift since 2017, when the largest segment of the population had two vehicles, and now the largest segment has three or more vehicles.

-Concerning alternative modes of transportation, 0.5% of the Town’s population used public transportation, 0.6% walked, 0.4% rode their bicycles, 2.1% used taxi services and 12.1% worked from home.
+Concerning alternative modes of transportation, 0.3% of the Town’s population used public transportation, 2.1% walked, 3.2% rode their bicycles, 1.1% used taxi services and

+10.2% worked from home.
 Alternative modes of transportation are encouraged and supported by increasing installation of new bike racks and golf cart parking spaces at beach paths and throughout the Commercial District.
+It is of interest that the bike share rose by 700% from 2017 and the population that works from home actually dropped by nearly 10%.